Reviews You Can Rely On

 Henckels Classic8.1 oz1.87 mmPolymer

 The front end of the handle is thickened into a bolster without being as overstated as many other full bolsters.
-Our testing team appreciated the diversity of holding methods this allowed them to take during different tasks.
+Anyone on our team who tested this knife appreciated the ability to hold it in different ways for different tasks.

 victorinox swiss classic 8-inch - the victorinox is an exceptionally lightweight knife, largely due to...